are you in?

 How long did it take you to create your course?

-Actual process was 1-2 years to beta test.
+The actual process was 1-2 years to beta test.
 The sales cycle for my students is 6-12 months and contractors are the least techy people on earth.
 Production took one week.

 Tell us a little about the process of launching your course and getting your first sale(s).